rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

 companies with promises for placements.
 They charge huge sum of money assuring devOp jobs.
 Very few people in govt bureaucracy understand that the IT sector is requires a foundational knowledge base rather than just B. Tech or M. Tech degrees in CS or IT.
 Most software companies like Infosys, TCS, Wipro, Mindtree, Tech Mahindra have their in-house training schools.
 In fact, Infosys training center at Mysore is much bigger than a small sized University.

-But the national supercomputing project was launched only in 2015.
-In a sense, the US sanctions helped India to develop indigeneous computer capabilities and propelled supercomputing activities.
-However, Indian scientific initiatives were severely impeded by bureacratic browbeating and machination of a section of application users at the govt depts like NCMRWF.
-Though it is difficult to actually identify pain-points, it did not help to fastrack some of the wonderful initiatives.
-Many influential and corrupt politicians lobbyed for imports with the active assistances of corporate middlemen.
-However, it was an eyeopener for me to come in direct and indirect contact with "a few good men" among scientific faternity who were undone by a collection of influential rouges in bureaucracy and people close to political establisment.
+It can accommodate roughly 10k trainees.
+I am not sure about the success rate of the trainees, but I guess about 10-15% fail to qualify.
+It essentially means out of total recruitees Infosys throws out nearly
+15%.
+However, Infosys claims a success rate of 99%.

+There is a recent controversy regarding Infosys banning their ex-employees from joining the competitors like IBM, Cognigent, TCS, etc.
+I am not sure if such agreement could be enforceable by law of the land.
+However, the HR dept of the companies come up with such stupid rules from time to time to exert their control over new recruits.
+One of the fundamental issues in attrition rate that the software industry is facing now could be due to clash of HR specialists and core technical specialists.
+It is ironic that the HR specialists who do not contribute anything to the revenue earnings of a company are in position to control core specilists due to their proximity to the administration and the management.

-The purpose of the  narrative is to build the background that led to shortage of skilled programmers.
+The purpose of the above narrative is to build the background that led to shortage of skilled programmers.
+The shortage of skilled programmers has cascading effects on software industries.
+Let me list out only a few:

-In a country of over billion of people, there is always a few good men who swim against the general tide and invest sweat and blood to correct the course of "traditions and practices" in the system.
-Unfortuanely, they seldom succeed and at times villianized.
-The curious case of ISRO's Nambi Narayanan is an example.

-The art of programming and programming tools have undergone a sea of change from 1990s.
-Most laptops have quad core processors.
-Amazon EKS (Elastic Kubernetes Services) make it possible to acquire clusters on the cloud and deploy programs on them.
-Bodo (http://bodo.ai/) offers tools for automatic parallelization of Python data analytics programs.
-Furthermore, in collobration with
-Xilinx (http:www.xilinx.com) Bodo brings simplicity of Python to large scale media processing.
-Using native Python coding it provides a new approach to HPC style parallel programming.
-The idea ultimately leads to a scenario where the requirement is for disciplined coder rather than higly skilled smart programmer.
-A bunch of intelligent people trained in classical programming skills and tools can become as productive as expert programmer.

-Any graduates from a good school could very easily fit into the job.
-Unfortunately, at most of the schools the training is poor.
-A root cause analysis will point to the fact that the educators don't have the required skill to impart the training.
-A skilled person from an average school is mostly self taught.
-What are the options left?
+1. Companies compete against one another to lure trained professionals.
+2. Professionals with more than one job offers bargain for better offers.
+3. HR depts resort to unfair rules in blocking individuals who want to leave.
+4. Ongoing projects of companies are delayed due to lack of in-house expertise.

 An Economic Times report (https://economictimes.indiatimes.com/tech/information-tech/indian-it-firms-step-up-hiring-of-non-engineers-to-bridge-talent-shortfall/articleshow/87189175.cms) says to bridge the talent gap Indian IT firms are hiring fresh non-engineering students.
 I believe it is a polite way of saying some engineering graduates do not possess adequate skill.
 They also require retraining.
+Programming is requires systematic application intuitions.
+Any graduates with a bit of training in maths from a good school could very easily fit into the job.
+Learning syntax of a programming language is quite easy.
+Availability of good IDEs have made systax largely irrelevant.

+Unfortunately, at most of the schools the training is poor.
+A root cause analysis will point to the fact that the educators don't have the required skill to impart the training.
+A skilled person from an average school is mostly self-taught.
+Coursera, MIT OCW, NPTEL and other line resources could help a serious sluggers to self-train to become a DevOP specialist.
 Many head hunting firms also run finishing schools for upskilling engineering graduates.
 I am not sure if NASSCOM, AICTE, UGC, Ministry of Education and other regulatory bodies realize the problem of ill-trained Engineering graduates.
-We have do have Teacher Training Institutes.
+We have do have Teacher
+Training Institutes.
 However, I seriously doubt whether if they really have any contributory role to upskill the educators.
+MEITY, AICTE and other govt sponsoring agencies provide funds for FDPs.
+But most of these FDPs are not focused for skill development.
+FDPs are available for a range of high end topics like ML, AI, Blockchain, Wireless Sensor Networks, IoTs, etc. But how many of the FDPs are funded for training teachers in imparting coding?
+Furthermore, the FDPs are typically of short duration, anywhere from 3 days to
+2 weeks.
+Getting a certificate is more important for teachers than actual learning.
+Most teachers take FDPs as adding a line in their CV.
+To an extent, I  believe as a nation we are a bunch of opportunists and have little feeling towards nation building.
+I have seen people littering waiting areas without thinking about inconveniences to fellow citizens.

 [Back to Index](../index.md)